about simmsAbout_Simms_Taback_-_Biography.htmlAbout_Simms_Taback_-_Biography.htmlshapeimage_1_link_0

 artworkSimms_Taback_Artwork.htmlSimms_Taback_Artwork.htmlshapeimage_7_link_0

 Back in 1978 I was a young sprout of an artist, fresh on the New York scene.
 I had stars in my eyes and empty pockets.
-I went to a gathering of artists at the Society of Illustrators, and was introduced to Simms Taback.
+I went to a gathering of artists at the Society of Illustrators and was introduced to Simms Taback.

 He was, to borrow the perfect Yiddish expression, the first mensch I ever met.
 Simms was sweet, soft-spoken, warm and generous—with a wonderful sense of humor and an infectious laugh.
 I was blessed that he took me under his wing.
 He guided me through the thickets of learning how to be an artist and not starve to death at the same time.
 He helped usher me (including, from time to time, a stiff shove) into a leadership role of my own in the artists’ community.